 This movie concerns the transformation of Mifune from a young samurai warrior to a COMPLETE samurai.
 In other words, he is learning that there is more to being a samurai than just being able to beat others in combat.
 Exactly what this ideal samurai is to be seems uncertain, however Mifune is convinced by the end of the movie that there is no room on this path for the beautiful and ever faithful Ostu.
 Poor Otsu!
 It is important to note that these movies were made nearly 50 years ago and existing copies on DVD are in poor condition--with fading and sepia tones instead of the vibrant original.
 This became VERY apparent when I saw the beginning of the 3rd film.
 The color was nearly perfect for the initial scene and that is great, as it's a beautiful and extremely artistic shot.
 At times throughout the movie, some of the scenes are once again vivid while others are faded and lose their impact.
 You can't blame the film for that, but you wish Criterion would try to digitally enhance the prints they've got to improve the colors and get rid of some scratchy cels.

-films.
-The first part was setting up the story, visually resplendent
+The first part of the trilogy was setting up the story, visually

-but leaves you out in the openit could go on any number of ways.
-In
+resplendent but leaves you out in the open.
+In this second part the

 What puts me off this second chapter, which I rate the lowest of the three, is that we had a set of characters in the first film, and suddenly we have another set of characters.
 The film revolves around his feud with the Yoshioki school.

 So in a way, this loose narrative foreshadows the third chapter.
 As it emerges in this second film, the film is not one long epic split in three parts.
-Neither is each of the two films so far self-enclosed.
+Neither is each of these first two films self-enclosed.
 The narrative is a loose stitching together of episode and digress, thrust and feint in many directions; observant viewers will notice the same in the elliptical shooting mode.

-I will not say more about this as a film since we are still halfway there, instead I'm going to pack all cinematic insights in the comment for the third.
+I will not say more about this as a film since we are still halfway there, instead let's look at some context around the film, here on the fluidity of self.

 This is a core precept of Buddhism, which features prominently in the films; Musashi receives key lessons by monks, his journey is one of self-realization, internal abating of ego.

-In terms of religion, this fluidity is seen in the transmission and establishment of Buddhism in Japan over several hundred years through several attempts, several travels of Japanese monks in China.
+This fluidity is seen in the transmission and establishment of Buddhism in Japan over several hundred years through several attempts, several travels of Japanese monks in China.
 Both notable Zen schools in Japan were initiated by monks of the Tendai sect who had been to China.
 The film's main two centerpieces take place outside Buddhist temples (one is referenced in the title, the other is Sanjusangen-do), both belonging to Tendai.
-The Sanjusangen-do, a marvelous structure, is also famous for housing one thousand and one statues of the thousand armed Kannon, this is the boddhisatva of compassion.
-The little wooden statuette that Musashi is seen carving in spots, is of Kannon.
+The Sanjusangen-do, a marvelous structure, is also famous for housing one thousand and one statues of the thousand armed Kannon, the boddhisatva of compassion.
+The little wooden statuette that Musashi is seen carving in spots is of Kannon.

-Now simply saying that the self is illusory in nature sounds weird, metaphysical or philosophical at best.
-Buddhists have many of the same lofty words as we do, about 'void' and 'self', but whereas we're accustomed to theoretical construction and analytical philosophy (we love words in the West), they resort to words as a last means of describing practiced stuffalso evident in Musashi's own writings where he stresses experiential appreciation.
+Now simply saying that the self is illusory sounds weird, metaphysical or philosophical at best.
+Buddhists have many of the same lofty words as we do, about 'void' and 'self', but whereas we're accustomed to theoretical construction and analytical philosophy (we love words in the West), they resort to words as a last means of describing a practicealso evident in Musashi's own writings where he stresses experiential appreciation.

 So when they say 'void', they don't mean a generality but something which can be felt, has been felt, as one feels the temperature of water.
 When they say 'self', they mean when a single thought arises while you're washing the dishes.

-So it's a pain in the ass to talk of it, because how can you say exactly how warm it is?
+It's a pain in the ass to talk of it, because how can you say exactly how warm it is?
 It either is to you or isn't.
-Just stick your hand in.
-Zen Masters (as well as Musashi whose 'Way of strategy' is Zen-flavored) knew this, which is why they often concocted non-sensical mindgames, loved paradox, urged silence or beat and kicked their students when they asked logical questions.
-The point is knowing for yourself.
+Stick your hand in.
+Zen Masters (as well as Musashi whose 'Way of strategy' is Zen-flavored) knew this, which is why they loved paradox, urged silence or beat and kicked their students when they asked logical questions.
+The point is to know for yourself.
 A similar thing happens to Musashi in the first film when he is tied by a Zen monk from a tree, a fictional event.